vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-We return the title and clean it from `?` and `#` since this doesn’t play nice with the frontmatter in the posts for our episodes.
-More about frontmatter further below.
+We take the title and clean it from `?` and `#` since this doesn’t play nice with the front matter in the posts for our episodes.
+More about front matter further below.

 ``` ruby